-A crowd of approximately 75 residents attended the monthly PRISM meeting on March 8at St. Timothy Methodist Church in Stone Mountain, where DeKalb County School Superintendent Cheryl Atkinson was the main speaker for the evening.
+A crowd of approximately 75 residents attended the monthly PRISM meeting on March 8 at in Stone Mountain, where DeKalb County School Superintendent Cheryl Atkinson was the main speaker for the evening.

 State Rep. Michele Henson, a founding member of PRISM, was in the audience and welcomed the crowd.
 Two DeKalb County police representatives also addressed the audience to reassure residents about their commitment to keep the community safe.

 Atkinson spoke to the audience for about 20 minutes.

 “I talk about servant leadership all the time.
 I spent the first 90 days listening and learning so that I can lead effectively," Atkinson said.

 She shared the five goals of the county’s “Excellence in Education” plan:

 -Student achievement and success

 -Excellence in leadership

 -Safe and orderly schools